 VI.F.3.
-Maximum Clinical Work and Education Period Length

-VI.F.3.a) Clinical and educational work periods for fellows must not exceed 24 hours of continuous scheduled clinical assignments.
-(Core)

-VI.F.3.a).(1)

-Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or fellow education.

-VI.F.3.a).(1).(a) Additional patient care responsibilities must not be assigned to a fellow during this time.
-(Core)

-Background and Intent: The additional time referenced in VI.F.3.a).(1) should not be used for the care of new patients.
-It is essential that the fellow continue to function as a member of the team in an environment where other members of the team can assess fellow fatigue, and that supervision for post-call fellows is provided.
-This 24 hours and up to an additional four hours must occur within the context of 80-hour weekly limit, averaged over four weeks.
+Maximum Clinical Work and Education Period Length VI.F.3.a) Clinical and educational work periods for fellows must not exceed 24 hours of continuous scheduled clinical assignments. ^(Core) VI.F.3.a).(1) Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or fellow education.
+(Core) VI.F.3.a).(1).(a) Additional patient care responsibilities must not be assigned to a fellow during this time. ^(Core) used for the car member of the t fellow fatigue, a d Intent: The additional time referenced in VI.F.3.a).(1) should not be re of new patients.
+It is essential that the fellow continue to function as a ream in an environment where other members of the team can assess and that supervision for post-call fellows is provided.
+This 24 hours and nal four hours must occur within the context of 80-hour weekly limit, our weeks.
 VI.F.4.
-Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to provide care to a single severely ill or unstable patient; (Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, (Detail) VI.F.4.a).(3) to attend unique educational events.
-(Detail) VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit.
-(Detail)
+Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to provide care to a single severely ill or unstable patient; ^(Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, ^(Detail) VI.F.4.a).(3) to attend unique educational events.
+(Detail) VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit. ^(Detail)